Chapter 3: The Reading Journal Protocol

 Exercise 3.1: Install and Configure Zotero

-4. Find 3 articles on Google Scholar related to music, emotion, or chart performance
+- Find 3 articles on Google Scholar related to your research interests (these can be about music, media, communication, or any social science topic)

 Exercise 3.2: Create Your First Literature Note